SS501 discography

-This is the discography of South Korean boy band SS501 (pronunciation: "Double-S Five-Oh-One" in English, "Deo-Beur-E-Seu Oh-Gong-Il" in Korean), that was formed under the management of DSP Media, formerly known as Daesung Entertainment and DSP Entertainment.
+This is the discography of South Korean boy band SS501 that was formed under the management of DSP Media, formerly known as Daesung Entertainment and DSP Entertainment.
 The group debuted on 8 June 2005 with five members: Kim Hyun-joong, Heo Young-saeng, Kim Kyu-jong, Park Jung-min and Kim Hyung-jun.

 Although all the members moved to different agencies, after their contracts with DSP Media had expired in June 2010, the group has, according to its leader Kim Hyun-joong, not disbanded.
 The members are, however, currently pursuing solo careers.